 If your email address changes or you need to add a collaborator's email, then please submit a HelpDesk ticket and your contact scientist will update the PI/PC email contact field in your program.

 It is also possible to request a program key that gives access to one program.
 This is similar to using the program password in the 2013B and earlier OTs, and the old program passwords are valid for requesting program keys.
 To request a program key, first select "Program Key" from the Key Type menu, enter the program id and the password sent to you in the program notification email, and click the "Request" button.

-Note that the program key passwords are still required in order to access and download your data from the Gemini Science Archive.
+Note that the program key passwords are still required in order to access and download your data from the Gemini Observatory Archive.

-NGO and staff key types are used by NGO and Gemini staff and give the access needed for program checking and observing.
+The Partner and Staff key types are used by NGO and Gemini staff and give the access needed for program checking and observing.

 You may request as many keys as are needed.
 All keys will be listed in the Keychain Manager.